-x + [13 / 31 (y-x)] where: x = three-month LIBOR, and y = four-month LIBOR.
+x + [17 / 30 \ (y-x)]where: x = two-month LIBOR, and y = three-month LIBOR.

-The administrator will determine LIBOR for each accrual period on the second business day before the beginning of that accrual period, as described under "Additional Information Regarding the Notes-Determination of Indices" in the base prospectus.
-The first accrual period for the notes will consist of 105 days.
+The administrator will determine LIBOR for the specified maturity for each accrual period on the second business day before the beginning of that accrual period, as described under "Additional Information Regarding the Notes-Determination of Indices-LIBOR" in the base prospectus.